aryanx16/TUF_x1/readme.md

 - 🔐 **User Authentication**: Secure user accounts with username/password
 - 📈 **Statistics**: View your overall progress through the popup interface
 - ⚡ **Real-time Updates**: Changes sync automatically across all your devices

-## 📦 Installation

-### 🛠️ Option 1: Manual Installation (Free)

-1. Download or clone this repository
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the project folder
-5. The extension will appear in your browser toolbar

-### 🏪 Option 2: Chrome Web Store (Coming Soon)

-The extension will be available on the Chrome Web Store for easy installation.

 ## 🎯 Usage